mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [Why You Hate Comic Sans](https://designforhackers.com/blog/comic-sans-hate/) - Everyone loves to hate Comic Sans.
+The child-like handwriting font is so infamous, there is a movement to try to ban it.
+Mention its name to the common layman (aside from a preschool teacher), and you will likely get a chuckle, mention it to a trained designer, and you’ll get a look of disgust.
+In […]

 - [Brand Identity Process](https://www.figma.com/proto/fSeQqlIw4aZpGrTs9LjDIY/S%2526D-%252F-Process-2024?page-id=0%3A1&node-id=1-3&viewport=478%2C160%2C0.07&scaling=containn) - Created with Figma

 - [Teranoptia - Tunera Type Foundry](https://www.tunera.xyz/fonts/teranoptia/)